MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 Although the goal is to design your skill for voice only, for some skills that's not practical.
 There are times when displaying visual elements to support the information that your skill speaks is required.
 For example, if the user asks for recipes, displaying pictures of the prepared food with links to the recipe can be a better experience than trying to describe each recipe with voice only.
 Visual elements should not be required to communicate the intent, they should only support the intent.

-Things to consider when designing the visual elements:
+Things to consider when designing visual elements:

 - How can the visual elements enhance the voice experience and assist the user?
-- Don’t overload the card experience with unnecessary information.
+- Don’t overload the visual experience with unnecessary information.
 For example, avoid using too many images, unnecessary text, or too many cards.

 - Keep tasks glanceable.
-The skill must allow users to multi-task with minimal visual attention.
-Consider every piece of information on the canvas and eliminate anything that is not required.
+The skill must allow users to multitask with minimal visual attention.
+Consider every piece of information on the card canvas and eliminate anything that is not required.

 ### Adding visual elements to your skill